Multi-band light curves from eccentric accreting supermassive black hole binaries: Discussion

 In this section, as a basis for an illustrative discussion, and to limit our scope, we focus primarily on a specific flat spectrum radio quasar (FSRQ) for which there is a recent claim of quasi-periodic oscillations at a period of $\simeq 2.6$ years in $\gamma$-rays: PKS 0208-512~\citep{penil+2020}.
+Only a few cycles are present in the data, therefore stochastic flaring is not precluded.
+However, it serves as a useful case to explore ideas on how our results could be applied to binary blazars.
 This object is at a redshift of $z\simeq1$ \citep{0208redshift}, which means the source frame periodicity is $\simeq 1.3$ years.
 If this periodicity corresponds to the orbital period of a putative binary, then it is similar to the fiducial model we studied in this work.
 The total black hole mass has been estimated based on various assumptions to be $(6-25) \times 10^7 M_\odot$ \citep{stacy0208mass, yang0208mass}, which is in the range of $\simeq8-30$ times the total binary mass we studied in this work.
 The disk effective temperature of PKS 0208-512 can be made similar to the system we studied in this work via a corresponding scaling down of the accretion rate, to $\simeq (0.01 - 0.15) \times \dot{M}_{\rm Edd}$.
 This would make many of our predictions applicable (see \sref{sec:caveats} for more discussion of this point).
 However, one still has to isolate the thermal disk emission, which could be done through model fits of the observed broadband spectrum.
 In addition to $\gamma$-ray data, there exists X-ray, optical, and infrared data for PKS 0208-512, and they have been analyzed in a number of contexts \citep[see e.g.][]{chatterjee+2013, khatoon+2021}.
 It has been suggested that the disk emission is observable when the jet activity is low \citep{chatterjee+2013}.
 However, we are unaware of a periodicity analysis in bands other than $\gamma$-rays \citep{penil+2020}.

 Using Eq.~\eqref{eq:agw}, we can check that the above putative binary with total mass $\simeq (6-25) \times 10^7 M_\odot$ is in the GW-driven regime for a wide range of parameter values.
 One can therefore expect that it is circularizing.
 If it has circularized sufficiently, then our predictions for equal-mass circular binaries may apply.
 Assuming PKS 0208-512 hosts a near-equal mass, near-circular binary, we predict that the thermal disk emission in infrared and optical (or far-infrared and near-infrared in the observer frame due to cosmological redshift $\nu \rightarrow \nu/(1+z)$) should exhibit in-phase ($< 20$ days in the observer frame) brightness modulations on near-orbital time scales, with a prominent lump period of $\simeq 4.5 - 16 $ times the orbital period.
 The lump period will be more prominent (relative to the orbital period) in lower-energy disk emission.
 Given the semi-major axis of $a\simeq \unit[(2-5)\times 10^{-3}]{pc}$ implied by the inferred binary mass range and a 1.3-year orbital period, the maximum orbital velocity is on the order of $v/c\simeq 0.03-0.08$ for a circular binary and $v/c\simeq 0.05-0.13$ for an eccentricity of $e=0.45$.
 Since PKS 0208-512 is a blazar (i.e.~viewed nearly face-on), the line-of-sight orbital velocities are likely well below the levels in \sref{sec:dop}.
 Thus, Doppler brightening on the orbital time scale is very likely irrelevant, so we can predict that a binary would produce spiky orbital periodicity, with the near-infrared light curves (observer frame) having more significant ($3.3-8.5\%$) RMS variability in comparison to far-infrared ($0.90-2.6\%$).